pointo1d/tease/README.md

 ## Description:

-This is TEASE (Test-Evidence-As-ServicE) which, as the name might suggest, is a micro-service that provisions a uniform approach to the recording and subsequent retrieval, of test evidence records which are, once stored, immutable.
+This is TEASE (Test-Evidence-As-ServicE) which, as the name might suggest, is (intentded to be) a micro-service that provisions a uniform approach to the recording and subsequent retrieval, of configuration management related records, in this case test evidence and which are, once stored, immutable.

 ---